-Royal Nickel was incorporated under the Canada Business Corporations Act on December 13, 2006.
-Royal Nickel's registered office, head office and records office is at Suite 1200 - 220 Bay Street, Toronto, Ontario, M5J 2W4, and its regional office is located at 42 Rue Trudel, Amos, Quebec, J9T 4N1.
+RNC was incorporated under the Canada Business Corporations Act on December 13, 2006.
+RNC's registered office, head office and records office is at Suite 1200 - 220 Bay Street, Toronto, Ontario, M5J 2W4, and its regional office is located at 42 Rue Trudel, Amos, Quebec, J9T 4N1.
 The Company is based in Toronto, Ontario and its principal business activity is the acquisition, exploration, evaluation and development of mineral properties.

-As at December 31, 2015, all of Royal Nickel's operating activities, other than in respect of its 68% interest in the West Raglan Nickel Project (represented by a 68% interest in True North Nickel Inc.) and its 16% interest in the Aer-Kidd Project (represented by a 16% interest in Sudbury Platinum Corporation), were carried on directly by the Company.
-See "General Development of the Business - Events Subsequent to December 31, 2015" regarding significant acquisitions made subsequent to December 31, 2015.
+As at December 31, 2016, all of RNC's operating activities, other than in respect of its 100% interest in the Beta Hunt Mine (represented by a 100% interest in Salt Lake Mining Pty.
+Ltd. ("SLM")), 30% interest in the Reed Mine (represented by its 100% interest in VMS Ventures Inc. ("VMS")), and the 68% interest in the West Raglan nickel project and in the Qiqavik gold project (represented by a 68% interest in True North Nickel Inc. ("TNN")) and its 16% interest in the Aer-Kidd Project (represented by a 16% interest in Sudbury Platinum Corporation), were carried on directly by the Company.
+See "General Development of the Business".

-Royal Nickel is a reporting issuer in all of the Provinces of Canada.
-The Company's common shares ("Common Shares") and warrants ("Warrants") are listed on the Toronto Stock Exchange (the "TSX"), trading under the symbols "RNX" and "RNX.WT", respectively.
+RNC is a reporting issuer in all of the Provinces of Canada.
+The Company's common shares ("Common Shares") are listed on the Toronto Stock Exchange (the "TSX"), trading under the symbol "RNX".